What is Joubert syndrome?

 - Physical deformities (polydactyly, cleft lip or palate, and tongue abnormalities)

 These brain abnormalities are called the “molar tooth sign.”
 The severity of an individual case depends on the extent of the “molar tooth sign” and the involvement of other organs like the kidneys or liver.
 Some individuals have a mild form of the disorder with minimal motor (movement) disability and good mental development, to severe motor disability with moderate impaired mental development and multi-organ impairments.

-Treatment for Joubert syndrome is symptomatic and supportive.
-Infant stimulation and physical, occupational, and speech therapy may benefit some children.
-Infants with abnormal breathing patterns should be monitored.
-Screening for progressive eye, liver, and kidney complications associated with Joubert-related disorders should be performed on a regular basis.
+Current treatment options are symptomatic and supportive.
+Infant stimulation and physical, occupational, and speech therapy may benefit some children, as well as regularly monitoring symptoms.
+Routine screening for progressive eye, liver, and kidney complications associated with Joubert-related disorders is highly recommended.

 How can I or my loved one help improve care for people with Joubert syndrome?

 Joubert syndrome is considered a rare disease, which often means there is not much information known about it.
 This is usually the case because doctors and researchers do not see many people with iniencephaly, which makes it hard to learn from them through observations or large studies.

 Consider participating in a clinical trial so clinicians and scientists can learn more about Joubert syndrome and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 All types of volunteers are needed—those who are healthy or may have an illness or disease—of all different ages, sexes, races, and ethnicities to ensure that study results apply to as many people as possible, and that treatments will be safe and effective for everyone who will use them.